Tinkerforge/doc/en/source/Hardware/Bricklets/NFC_RFID.rst

 If you know the tag ID of your tag and *GetTagID* returns another tag ID it means that another tag is also in the proximity of the reader.
 In this case you can call *RequestTagID* again, the NFC/RFID Bricklet will cycle through up to two tags if *RequestTagID* is called repeatedly.
+Therefore *RequestTagID* select Tags.

 If a tag is selected (i.e. the state is *STATE_REQUEST_TAG_ID_READY*) you can read or write the tag page by page: